tany1610/Intelligence_And_Learning/12.ColorPredictor(NeuralNetwork)/readme.md

 > * Learning on the move based on user decisions

-> * Click fine if you think the network choose the right font color
+> * Click "fine" if you think the network chose the right font color